highlando/academic-kickstart/content/post/covid-19-trends/index.md

 ### Acknowledgements
-The initial work, namely making the data easily available in python as well as the producing the title picture, was done by Petar Mlinari&#263;.
+The initial work, namely making the data easily available in python as well as the code that produces the title picture, was done by Petar Mlinari&#263;.
 <!--Particular help in terms of improving the presentation
 was provided by [Christian Himpe](https://himpe.science/), [Tim Mitchell](http://www.timmitchell.com/), and Peter Benner. -->